Warkworth, New Zealand: Local government

 The first local government for the township was the Upper Mahurangi Highway District, which was formed on 24 December 1864.
 It was one of the first highway districts to form north of the city of Auckland, and was formed to administer the road upkeep costs in the area.
 With the abolition of the provinces of New Zealand in 1876, Warkworth became part of Rodney County, which was formed at that time.
-The highway district was dissolved in 1903, and by 1909 Warkworth had grown to the point where the Warkworth Town District was established, within Rodney County.
+The highway district was merged with the Lower Mahurangi Highway District in 1903 and it became the Warkworth Road Board.
+In 1908 the road board became a town board, and in 1954 it became a town council following the Municipal Corporations Act.
+In 1976 Warkworth became a district community council of Rodney County.
 From 1989 to 2010, Warkworth was part of Rodney District.

 In November 2010, all city and district councils in the Auckland Region were merged into a single unitary authority, Auckland Council, with Warkworth in the Rodney Local Board area.
 Electors in Warkworth vote for the seven-member Rodney Local Board, and also a Rodney ward councillor, who represents the area on the Auckland Council.
+The local board operates from the Warkworth Service Centre on Baxter Street.
+The Rodney Local Board formerly held meetings outside of the local board area, in Orewa on the Hibiscus Coast.
+Since 2023, the local board has held meetings at 3 Elizabeth Street in Warkworth.